How can you replace your computer hard drive with a solid-state drive and be significantly happier with your life?

-If your new Windows 10 PC takes a long time to boot, it’s probably because it runs on a regular hard drive.
+If your new Windows 10 PC takes a long time to boot, it’s because it runs on a regular hard drive.
 This is also the case with most older computers.
 Did you know that replacing that hard drive with an SSD will make the machine run faster?
-Yes, a 5 year old computer with an SSD boots up much faster than a new laptop running on a regular hard drive.
-The good news is that swapping out drives is pretty easy and not too expensive, given the fact that SSDs are much cheaper now than they were a few years ago.
+Yes, a 5-year-old computer with an SSD boots up much quicker than a new laptop running on a regular hard drive.
+The good news is that swapping out drives is pretty straightforward and not too expensive, given the fact that SSDs are much cheaper now than they were a few years ago.

-In this article, I will show you how to replace the internal hard drive of a Windows computer with an SSD while keeping the correct software, data and settings.
+This article will show you how to replace a Windows computer’s internal hard drive with an SSD while keeping the correct software, data, and settings.
 The computer needs to be running Windows 7, 8, or 10.
 Previous versions of Windows do not support SSDs.
-The steps in this post are done with Windows 10, you should upgrade to soon.
+The steps in this post are done with Windows 10.
+It would help if you upgraded too soon.

-General Instructions: The replacement process basically involves cloning the entire contents of an existing hard drive to an SSD, then taking the hard drive out of the computer and putting the SSD in its place.
-This is a similar process for both desktops and laptops although it’s easier to work with desktop computers thanks to its larger chassis.
+General Instructions: The replacement process involves cloning the entire contents of an existing hard drive to an SSD, then taking the hard drive out of the computer and putting the SSD in its place.
+This is a similar process for both desktops and laptops, although it’s easier to work with desktop computers than larger chassis.

 There are a few things you need for this job.

-One important thing to note: make sure you get an SSD with a capacity greater than the total amount of data currently on the hard drive you are replacing.
-That means, for example, if the main hard drive capacity of your computer is 1TB but you only need to use about 200GB then you only need a 240GB SSD.
-It never hurts to get a large SSD with the same capacity or even bigger as an existing hard drive, though, if you can afford that.
+One important thing to note: make sure you get an SSD with a capacity more remarkable than the total amount of data currently on the hard drive you are replacing.
+That means, for example, if the main hard drive capacity of your computer is 1TB, but you only need to use about 200GB, then you only need a 240GB SSD.
+It never hurts to get a large SSD with the same capacity or even more significant as an existing hard drive, though, if you can afford that.

-The second thing you need is the software cloning .
-There are a lot of them in the market and most of them work fine (some SSDs come with this software install) but my favorite for work is the free version of Macrium Reflect.
+The second thing you need is software cloning.
+There are many of them in the market, and most of them work fine (some SSDs come with this software install), but my favorite for work is the free version of Macrium Reflect.
 This software allows you to clone an existing drive to a new one without restarting your computer.
-It also supports all types of hard drive formats.
+It also supports all types of challenging drive formats.

 And finally, you will need a small screwdriver.
 Choose the one that works with screws on your computer.